HACCP System: How Often Should a Review of a HACCP Plan Occur?

 1. Compose traditional HACCP documents yourself according to governmental instructions, which usually takes many months and a lot of research.
 With this process, you need to learn everything yourself and put up the plan on your own.

 2. Hire a food safety consultant, which usually takes 3-4 weeks and is very expensive.
-This route can provide you with solid guidance from a consultant and can speed up the process significantly but will definitely cost you more.
+This route can provide you with solid guidance from a consultant and can speed up the process significantly but will cost you more.

-3. Use digital solutions like a HACCP Plan builder that have been developed to help you to save your time and resources.
-Creating a digital HACCP Plan yourself with the FoodDocs HACCP builder is, by far, the easiest way to get HACCP Plan done.
+3. Use digital solutions like a HACCP Plan builder that have been developed to help you save your time and resources.
+Creating a digital HACCP Plan yourself with the FoodDocs HACCP builder is, by far, the easiest way to get a HACCP Plan done.

 To help you get your HACCP plan in no time, FoodDocs is a great digital food safety management solution that can help you speed up your HACCP plan creation.
-Our system uses the intelligent HACCP plan builder and removes manual work involved when creating and following your plan.
+Our system uses the intelligent HACCP plan builder and removes the manual work involved when creating and following your plan.

 Our FoodDocs mobile app keeps you on top of all your necessary food safety tasks and allows you to plan your team management to ensure all your staff is up-to-date with their food safety training.
 You can also use FoodDocs to create digital audit schedules, ensuring that your food business always complies with your HACCP plan.